Elric-pp/blog/algorithm/leetcode.md

 ***

 ## Remove Duplicates from Sorted Array
-&nbsp;&nbsp;Given a sorted array, remove the duplicates in place such that each element appear only once and return the new length.
+> Given a sorted array, remove the duplicates in place such that each element appear only once and return the new length.

-&nbsp;&nbsp;Do not allocate extra space for another array, you must do this in place with constant memory.
+> Do not allocate extra space for another array, you must do this in place with constant memory.

-- For example,
+> For example,
-> Given input array nums = [1,1,2], Your function should return length = 2, with the first two elements of nums being 1 and 2 respectively.
+>> Given input array nums = [1,1,2], Your function should return length = 2, with the first two elements of nums being 1 and 2 respectively.
 It doesn’t matter what you leave beyond the new length.

 ```javascript
 /**